zored/dude/README.md

 # Guess Idea
-**Work In Progress.**
+IntelliJ IDEA plugin.

+Supported languages:
+- GoLang.

 ## What it does?
-- Autocompletes default name by type and vice versa.
+- Autocomplete default name by type and vice versa.
 - Defaults are taken from project names and types.